 The following Gap Analysis Reports are among the most powerful reports in this package.
-These reports will show you how your own evaluation of your performance compares to that given by your Supervisor, Direct Reports, Peers.
+These reports will show you how your own evaluation of your performance compares to that given by your Supervisor, Direct Reports, Peers, Customers.

 1. The first question this report answers is "How do others view my performance for each leadership task?"

-The bar shows the range of scores given by everyone who rated your performance you, your Supervisor, Direct Reports, Peers.
-The dark vertical line shows the average of all the scores given by yourself and all others

-2. The next question is "How do my Supervisor, Direct Reports, Peers view my performance for each leadership task?"

-3. The third question is "How did I rate myself on each leadership task?"
+The bar shows the range of scores given by everyone who rated your performance - you, your Supervisor, Direct Reports, Peers, Customers.
+The dark vertical line shows the average of all the scores given by yourself and all others.
+2. The next question is "Fleadership task?" low do my Supervisor, Direct Reports, Peers, Customers view my performance for each Each report shows how a specific group rated your performance for each leadership task.
+In this case, your Supervisor's rating is shown.
+The Supervisor's rating is indicated by the white square which appears on the bar.
+3. The third question is "I How did I rate myself on each leadership task?" • Your own rating for each task is indicated by the black dot.
+You can see at a glance whether your own rating is higher or lower than that given by your Supervisor.
+You can see how close your own rating was to the overall average score given by all others.
+You was different than the rating given by all others.

-4. Finally, we can ask, "Are there any significant gaps between my own ratings of my performance, and the ratings given by my Supervisor, Direct Reports, Peers for these leadership tasks?"
+4. Finally, we can ask, "Are there any significant gaps between my own ratings of my performance, and the ratings given by my Supervisor, Direct Reports, Peers, Customers for these leadership tasks?"